 |

-This occasion not only honors the "Reliefs on Nine Bronze Peaks in Hue Imperial Palace" with UNESCO recognition, but also marks an important turning point in the journey of restoring and preserving iconic architectural works such as Thai Hoa Palace and Can Chanh Palace.
-This is a clear demonstration of the commitment to protecting cultural heritage and conveying national pride to future generations.
+This occasion not only honors the "Relief Castings on the Nine Bronze Peaks of the Hue Imperial Palace" with its UNESCO recognition, but also marks a significant turning point in the journey of restoring and preserving iconic architectural works such as the Thai Hoa Palace and the Can Chanh Palace.
+This is clear evidence of the commitment to protecting cultural heritage and conveying national pride to future generations.

 |